 And one more shot styled by Diane and shot in 40 seconds; I loved the colors in this although I doubt macarons will be making an appearance on Kalyn’s Kitchen any time soon!

-(The next photography weekend with Todd and Diane will be in January 2015, more details on their workshop page.
-And if you want to see some samples of the beautiful photos from this talented couple, here’s their portfolio.)
+(If you want to see some samples of the beautiful photos from this talented couple, here’s their portfolio

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.